mokojm/townshell/README.md

 # Installation

-The easiest way to get started is by following the link [here](https://fromsmash.com/townshell-zip), Choose the file adapted to your system (32/64 bits) Download "TownShell.zip"
+The easiest way to get started is by following the link [here](https://fromsmash.com/townshell-zip), Download "TownShell.zip",
-Uncompress it
+Uncompress it,

 Click 'townshell.bat'

 Enjoy !

-If you trust me and want to have a beautiful ".exe" Go [here](https://fromsmash.com/townshell-exe), Choose the file adapted to your system (64 bits only for now) Download it,
+If want a beautiful ".exe" and you're not afraid of Windows warning messages, Go [here](https://fromsmash.com/townshell-exe), (**64 bits only for now**)
+Download it,

-Bypass the security of Windows
+Bypass the security of Windows,

-Launch the installer
+Launch the installer, a shortcut should be created on your desktop.

-Click "TownShell.exe"
+Click "TownShell.exe",
+Bypass your firewall warning,
 Enjoy !

-For advanced users see [Advanced installation](#advanced-installation)
+For advanced users familiar with Python, see [Advanced installation](#advanced-installation)

 # Usage
 ## Keyboard shortcuts